bitmovin/bitmovin-player-ios-analytics-conviva/README.md

 ## Limitations

-- The Playlist API and related use cases introduced in Player iOS SDK version 3.x.x are not supported.
+- Tracking multiple sources within a Playlist, and related use cases, introduced in Player iOS SDK version `v3` are not supported.